 Knee pain is the second most common area to suffer a musculoskeletal injury behind the low back.
-Yet the knee is just a simple hinge joint unless your doing lots of jumping or sudden changing of direction it should not take excessive stress.
+Yet the knee is just a simple hinge joint, unless you’re doing lots of jumping or sudden changing of direction it should not take excessive stress.

-However most people have such poor hip mechanics that they overload their knees leading to injuries such as patellar tendonitis/bursitis, iliotibial band syndrome, patellofemoral pain syndrome, knee osteoarthritis, meniscus tears, collateral ligament sprains and ACL/PCL sprains.
+Many believe that knee issues are the result of either hip, ankle/foot or core/pelvic dysfunction, so they overload their knees (as a hinge joint it has less ability to compensate for dysfunctional movements) leading to injuries such as patellar tendonitis/bursitis, iliotibial band syndrome, patellofemoral pain syndrome, knee osteoarthritis, meniscus tears, collateral ligament sprains and ACL/PCL sprains.

 Below is a brief run through of these conditions and what we and you can do about them.
-For more specific advice please see your chiropractor.
+For more specific advice please see a manual therapist like a chiropractor, physiotherapist, sports therapist or osteopath.
+Preferably one who specialises in rehabilitation exercises.

 Patellar tendonitis/bursitis/Iliotibial band syndrome/Patellofemoral pain syndrome: The patellar tendon should help concentrate the pull of the 4 quadricep muscles into one straight line force.
 The patellar (knee cap) is encased within the tendon.
-If you kneel excessively then you may develop pain & selling in the fluid filled pads (bursae) that protect the front of the knees this is termed bursitis.
-If the tendon becomes inflamed from overuse of the quadriceps this is termed tendonitis.
+If you kneel excessively then you may develop pain & selling in the fluid filled pads (bursa) that protect the front of the knees this is termed bursitis.
+If the tendon becomes inflamed from overuse (or lack of strength to deal with the demands placed on it) of the quadriceps this is termed tendonitis.

 Iliotibial band syndrome is when the fascia along the outside of the thigh is pulled too tightly by the glutes (specifically tensor fascia latae) which begins to cause a repetitive strain injury to the outside of the knee.
-It is caused by poor hip biomechanics, common in runners.
+It is associated with poor hip biomechanics, common in runners.

 Patellofemoral pain syndrome is really knee pain which doesn’t quite fit any of the other more specific diagnosis.
 No tissue is obviously damaged so the general area is described as painful.
 It is also caused by poor hip biomechanics, hopefully you are noticing a pattern!

 Your quadricep muscles should be loose enough to comfortably sit back onto your heels with your shins on the floor.
 Your glute muscles should control the line of your thigh bone so that the knee operates as a hinge without rotation or lateral overpressure.
-This is harder for females due to the natural wider angle of their hips.
+This is harder for females due to the natural wider angle of their hips (Q angle).

 Kinesiotaping can help encourage correct biomechanics of the knee and also reduce excessive muscular tension.
 To gain the full benefit of taping you need to do your exercises a lot whilst wearing it.